gemc/home/index.markdown

 Geant4 objects are uploaded to databases using the python API.
 Running simulations looks like this:

-- GEMC reads databases (`ASCII`, `SQLite`, `GDML` or `CAD` files) to create the geometry (volumes, materials, surfaces, etc).
+ 1. GEMC reads databases (`ASCII`, `SQLite`, `GDML`, `CAD` files) to create the Geant4 volumes, materials, surfaces, etc.
-- Generated particle are transported through the geometry by Geant4.
+ 2. Generated particle are transported through the geometry by Geant4.
-- The resulting hits are processed, collected and digitized.
+ 3. The resulting hits are processed, collected and digitized.
-- Outputs are streamed to `ASCII`, `ROOT`  and/or user defined formats.
+ 4. Outputs are streamed to the desired formats.

 {% include figure.html
    src="assets/images/gemcArchitecture.png"
    alt="Database-driven architecture"
-   caption="
+   caption="<br/>
-   Typical gemc workflow: detectors can be loaded from several databases sources.
+   Typical gemc workflow: detectors can be loaded from several databases sources.<br/>
-   Optionally, users can add run time conditions by moving some detectors, changing some materials, etc.
+   Users can add run time conditions by moving detectors, changing materials, etc. " width="1100"
-   Users generated particles are then transported through materials by Geant4.
-   Hits are collected, digitized and streamed to disk output(s)." width="1200"
 %}

 <br/><br/>